mia-platform/documentation/docs/development_suite/api-console/api-design/gdpr.md

 These two features allow you to specify:
 * the level of confidentiality data are associated to;
-* the way data are encrypted when stored
+* the way data are encrypted when stored.

 ### Where do I find these functionalities?